 F. All footage must be shot within the 30 day time period of the project.
-Stock footage or footage shot or created at another time may be used if it does not include any of the film’s actors in it, and used only as an establishing type shot.
+Stock footage or footage shot or created at another time may be used if it does not include any of the film’s actors in it and used only as an establishing type shot.
 You may not use more than a total of 1 minute of stock footage.
-Animation and special effects are permitted, but must be created during the 30 day time period.
+Animation and special effects are permitted but must be created during the 30 day time period.
 (Note: Stock footage as part of a special effect in a third party special effects program is permissible.)
-Still photographs are permitted, provided that the team has the rights to them.
+Photographs are permitted, provided that the team has the rights to them.
 The photos do not need to be created during the 30 day time period.

 G. At the official Kickoff time of the 30 Day Film Challenge, there will be a post on the website, with required unique elements to be in your film.
 Each group must submit the Team Leader’s Agreement, signed by its team leader.
 (This form is part of the 30 Day Film Challenge registration process.)
 A team may not participate without submitting this agreement.

 H. Each group will choose it’s own storyline of their film, as long as it includes, the Required Elements, shown on-screen, before the end credits.

 I. Each participating group will be assigned required elements that must appear in its film, such as a character, a prop and/or a line of dialogue, situation, etc.